Birder’s Guide to the Best Binoculars for Bird Watching

 Field of View

 The Field of View or FOV is the span or width of what you see through the lens.
-The Nikon Monarch M7 8×42 has an FOV of 330 feet at 1000 yards.
+The Nikon 7294 Monarch ATB 8×42 has an FOV of 330 feet at 1000 yards.
 It means that if you sight an object 1000 yards away, the view through the lens would have a span of approximately 330 feet from left to right.

 So if you center the scope on the object that you’re interested in, you will have a good view of the bigger picture including the trees in the surroundings.
 In the example, if you center on the bird that would now look 8x bigger, you’d still get to see the forest backdrop spanning about 330 feet from one end to the other.

-Eye Relief
+Eye relief

 The eye relief is the distance from the outermost surface of the binocular’s eyepiece to the observer’s eyes.
 It is measured in millimeters.
 Within this distance, the observer will have optimum field of view.
 Beyond it, the observer will experience shorter FOV.

 For birders who wear eyeglasses, their eyes will be farther to the lens due to the eyeglasses taking up some width.
 Thus, the eye relief should be at least 15mm to accommodate eyeglasses.
 People who are farsighted or nearsighted may take off their glasses when looking through binoculars.
 For them, short eye relief should not be a big issue.
-People with a stigmatism though, would need to wear their glasses when using binoculars.
+People with astigmatism, though, would need to wear their glasses when using binoculars.
 They will need binoculars with long eye relief.

 Most modern binoculars have substantial eye relief of 19.6mm, such as our top pick for the best binoculars for bird watching.